CuckooEXE/cuckooexe.github.io/_posts/2021-05-05-MouseTrap.md

 ## Icons

-TODO: The App can pull the Icons from the taskbar as a quick hotbar for the user.
-These must be transmitted over the wire, so I'd like to see how that works and download them as part of `mousetrap.py`.

 I noticed in the Android App, one of the functionalities shows the icons you have on your taskbar (including the drawer).
 I decided to do another packet capture while making the request on my phone and saw that the App sends a TCP packet with the data `act` to the server, and the server dumps the file name, location, and PNG logo of the everything on the task bar.

 Very curious to see if this is encrypted/password protected when the password is set.
 To check, I'll telnet to make sure the password is required (will dump `pwd pwd`), and then send the `act` to port 1979: